 This guide is based on a presentation I gave during the EAGxVirtual 2020 workshop "How to Run an Independent Project".
 I've expanded on the presentation to give some personal examples and added some additional details from other sources.
 Thanks to many many people for valuable feedback, including Michael, Linda, Jaimie, Tessa and Kirsten.

 Most of my experience comes from running meta projects.
 I'm keen to hear suggestions in the comments if there are important differences by cause area.
-If you'd like to chat about projects, feel free to reach out via email (vaidehiagarwalla at gmail dot com) or in the comments.

 Is this guide useful for you?